asnelling/irrlicht/readme.txt

 ==========================================================================

   You can use one of the following compilers/IDEs to develop applications with Irrlicht or recompile the engine.
-However, other compilers/IDEs make work as well, we simply didn't test them.
+However, other compilers/IDEs may work as well, we simply didn't test them.

   * gcc 3.3
   * gcc 3.4
   * gcc 4.0.3